FeynGrav : FeynCalc extension for gravity amplitudes: Introduction

-Feynman rules for gravity are notoriously hard to derive.
-The reason behind this is the large number of terms constituting an expression for each vertex.
-As it is noted in \cite{DeWitt:1967yk,DeWitt:1967ub,DeWitt:1967uc} in one particular parameterization the expression describing a three graviton vertex contains at least $171$ terms while the expression for a four graviton vertex contains $2850$ terms.
-Despite this complexity there are quite a few publications where such rules are implemented \cite{DeWitt:1967yk,DeWitt:1967ub,DeWitt:1967uc,Grisaru:1975ei,Goroff:1985th,Donoghue:1994dn,Akhundov:1996jd,BjerrumBohr:2002kt,Holstein:2006bh,Jakobsen:2020diz,Prinz:2020nru}.
+Feynman rules for gravity are notoriously hard to derive because of the large number of terms constituting expressions for each vertex.
+As it is noted in \cite{DeWitt:1967yk,DeWitt:1967ub,DeWitt:1967uc}, in one particular parameterization an expression for the three graviton vertex contains at least $171$ terms, while an expression for the four graviton vertex contains $2850$ terms.
+Despite this complexity there are quite a few publications where such rules are used \cite{DeWitt:1967yk,DeWitt:1967ub,DeWitt:1967uc,Grisaru:1975ei,Goroff:1985th,Donoghue:1994dn,Akhundov:1996jd,BjerrumBohr:2002kt,Holstein:2006bh,Jakobsen:2020diz,Prinz:2020nru}.
 We would especially like to highlight the recent publication \cite{Prinz:2020nru} where explicit analytic formulae for gravitational interactions for any valency were obtained.

-Despite the fact that the discussed Feynman rules are presented in literature, still, they exist in a form barely suitable for manual calculations due to their length and complexity.
+Despite the fact that Feynman rules for gravity are presented in literature, still, they exist in a form barely suitable for manual calculations because of their length and complexity.
 Calculations presented in paper \cite{Sannan:1986tz} serve as a suitable illustration.
 The paper is devoted to $2 \to 2$ on-shell graviton scattering at the tree level.
 To calculate the corresponding matrix element the author operates with special symmetrized expressions.
 Moreover, all external gravitons are fixed on-shell, so the corresponding polarization operators provide an additional mean to simplify the expression.
 But even after such a simplification the resulted calculations are about a page long.

-Difficulties that come alone with the large number of terms in interaction Lagrangians can be significantly soften with contemporary computer algebra packages because expressions containing hundreds or thousands of terms can be (relatively) easy manipulated by a computer.
-The well-known FeynCalc package \cite{Shtabovenko:2016sxi,Shtabovenko:2020gxv,Mertig:1990an} is, perhaps, the most known example of a program designed to perform quantum field theory calculations.